v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 ### LotteryGameNode

 The LotteryMachineNode implements LotteryMachine and supports logic to run the lottery.
-LotteryMachineNode holds a reference to an instance of Supplier<Ticket> and whenever processNewTicketSale is called, acquires a purchased ticket and adds it to the internal cache.
+LotteryMachineNode holds a reference to an instance of Supplier&lt;Ticket&gt; and whenever processNewTicketSale is called, acquires a purchased ticket and adds it to the internal cache.
 A lifecycle method start is created that checks the resultPublisher has been set before progressing any further.